-Note: K = number of studies; N = total N across studies. * Confidence interval on I2 unavailable due to highly homogeneous data.
+Note: K = number of studies; N = total N across studies. * Confidence interval on I2 consists of the null/empty set due to highly homogeneous data.
 One analysis omitted for insufficient number of studies.
 Bold text indicates where the 95% CI of the PET estimate excludes zero, suggesting that the underlying effect is nonzero and that PEESE should be favored over PET.
 All effect sizes in Pearson r.

 Table 4